RoAdtoRBI/rbi-gradeb-dashboard/README.md

 # RBI Grade B Dashboard

-Deployed with Vercel.
-Education-focused dashboard for RBI Grade B aspirants.
+This is a React-based dashboard for RBI Grade B preparation.